Suggested links

 Is meth mouth permanent?

 Yes.
 While some teeth may be salvageable, many people will lose many or all of their teeth depending on the severity of their case.
-The longer drug abuse occurs, the worse tooth decay will become.
+The longer drug use occurs, the worse tooth decay will become.

 What are the symptoms of meth mouth?